Reconstructing Satellites in 3D from Amateur Telescope Images: Experiments

-\textbf{Implementation Details } Using lucky imaging, we selected 138 clean frames for CSS and 116 clean frames for ISS from the initial raw images.
-As in the simulation, we selected one image from every ten for training (totaling 15 images for CSS and 12 for ISS) and set aside the rest for validation.
-Our method was benchmarked against three NeRF baselines, BARF, NeRF$--$, and SC-NeRF.
-In the absence of ground-truth images for on-sky data, we compared reconstructed images with pre-processed inputs and validated metrology results.
+We first apply the pre-processing pipeline to extract clean frames from the raw observations, selecting 138 clean frames for CSS and 116 for ISS.
+Following our simulation protocol, we chose one image out of every ten for training—yielding 14 images for CSS and 12 for ISS—with the remainder reserved for validation.
+Our method is again benchmarked against three NeRF-based baselines, NeRF$--$, BARF and BARF's variant (BARF with Constrained Sampling, abbreviated as BARF (Con.)).

-\textbf{3D Reconstruction and Metrology } The 3D reconstruction results for CSS and ISS (Fig.\ref{fig:compare}) mirror our simulation findings.
-BARF and other NeRF variants struggled to render unseen views when training data were limited, while our approach accurately captured the satellites' 3D structures.
-This performance difference is further supported by the image quality metrics shown in Table \ref{tab:result}.
-For detailed metrology, we measured the dimensions of four CSS modules (Tianhe, Mengtian, Wentian, and Tianzhou-6) and the angles and lengths of their solar arrays, as shown in Fig.\ref{fig:css}.
-Using our 3D Gaussian splatting-reconstructed volume, we densely sampled 2D views, identifying frames where each module reached its maximum length in orthogonal perspectives and determining dimensions through pixel counts.
-The angles of the solar arrays were calculated based on their relative positions to the station's main modules.
-These metrology results, outlined in Table \ref{tab:measure}, align closely with officially released specifications.
+The 3D reconstruction results for CSS and ISS (Fig.~\ref{fig:compare_real}) closely mirror our simulation findings. while NeRF-based methods struggle to generalize to unseen viewpoints with limited training data, our approach achieves more accurate 3D reconstruction and generated more realistic new views.
+Quantitative metrics reported in Table~\ref{tab:result} also demonstrates our method's superior performance.

+We further validate our reconstructions via detailed metrology.
+Specifically, we measure the lengths and diameters of four CSS modules (Tianhe, Mengtian, Wentian, and Tianzhou-6) and determine the angles and dimensions of their solar arrays (see Fig.~\ref{fig:css}).
+Using our reconstructed 3D Gaussian splatting model, we densely sample 2D views to identify frames where each module appeared in orthogonal perspective at its maximum extent, then compute dimensions via pixel counts.
+The solar array angles are derived from their spatial relationships with the main modules.
+As summarized in Table~\ref{tab:measure}, our metrology results align with the officially released CSS specifications.